syedmohiuddin158/classcomponentweek9/README.md

 <FacebookEmojiCounter type="Love" />
 <FacebookEmojiCounter type="happy" />

 ### 2. ToggleMode

-A class component that toggles between a happy and sad emoji on button click.
+ - A class component that toggles between a happy and sad emoji on button click.

-Features:
+ - Features:

-Maintains the currently displayed emoji as component state.
+ - Maintains the currently displayed emoji as component state.
-Updates the displayed image on every click.
+ - Updates the displayed image on every click.

-File: src/ToggleModeComponent.js
+**File:** ` src/ToggleModeComponent.js`

-Usage in index.js:
+**Usage in `index.js`:**
 <ToggleMode />

 *** 3. Setup Instructions

-Clone the repository:
+ - Clone the repository:

 git clone https://github.com/your-username/ClassComponentweek9.git

-Navigate to the project folder:
+ - Navigate to the project folder:

 cd ClassComponentweek9

-Install dependencies:
+ - Install dependencies:

 npm install

-Run the app:
+ - Run the app:

 npm start

-The app will open in your browser (default http://localhost:3000/).
+ - The app will open in your browser (default http://localhost:3000/).